majidv7/nginx-load-balancer/README.md

 sudo vim index.html

 ```
-add this to the file
+Add this to the file

 ```bash
 <html>